 The daily outputs from each cell, which includes surface and groundwater flows and constituent concentrations, are simulated they are routed to the streams by the Basin Land Area to Stream Routing model (BLASRoute).
 BLASRoute is a Fortran program that routes the flows and loads based on the distance grids previously calculated and delayed using separate unit hydrographs and delay factors for surface and groundwater.
 The constituent loads are attenuated based on the landscape features encountered en route to the reach network.
 The routing process is a complex combination of transport, dispersion, and assimilation that, in most cases, will result in an attenuation, or decrease, in the constituent concentration.
 The source loads are transported to the reach network via surface and/or ground water.

-The transportation path is based on the distance to the closest downhill hydrogeologic feature (reach, wetland or depression) which is identified from the Distance Grids that are calculated by WAM.
+The transportation path is based on the distance to the closest downhill hydrogeologic feature, (reach, wetland, or depression) which is identified from the Distance Grids that are calculated by WAM.
 The transportation path will influence both the time it takes for daily flows to be delivered to the reach network, as well as the attenuation rates that are applied to the constituent concentrations en route to the reach network, depending on the hydrogeologic features encountered.
 Figure 5 shows the conceptual routing schemes and flow distances that are calculated for each cell.